To test Smart Card Utility with the FEITIAN Reader, please follow the instructions below:

 - On first launch of Smart Card Utility, allow Notifications.
-Local Notifications are used in other apps during authentication to notify you of statuses like PIN failure or success.
+Local Notifications are used while authenticating in other apps like Safari to notify you of device status.

-- If you are using the Bluetooth reader, turn it on by pressing the power button on the bottom of the reader.
-A blue LED should turn on.
-If you are using the USB-C or Lightning version, plug it in now or just before tapping “Scan”.
+- If using the Bluetooth reader, turn it on by pressing the power button on the bottom of the reader.
+A blue LED should turn on

 - Insert your smart card in the reader.
 An amber light should turn on when the card is inserted.

-- If the reader and card are detected, the certificates on the smart card are shown.
-Tap “Insert” next to the certificates to use for authentication (typically the PIV Authentication slot).
+- If the reader and card are detected, the certificates on the smart card are shown

-- Once inserted, open Safari and navigate to a PIV enabled website.
-A PIN prompt should be shown (as the inserted certificate is not yet communicating with the reader).
+- A PIN prompt should be shown (as the inserted certificate is not yet communicating with the reader)